lume/cli/README.md

 TODOs
 ====

+- [ ] Allow override of Babel config
+- [x] Allow override of Buble config
+- [ ] Allow override of Webpack config
 - [ ] Output both a global.js and global.min.js
 - [ ] Source maps!
-Important!
-Coming very soon...
+Important! (so far exists for global.js, but not the other files)
-- [ ] Important!
+- [x] Important!
 Don't run `git stash` during version script if there's nothing to stash, otherwise it will pop a previous stash after `npm version` is done.
 - [ ] A project template for generating new projects with `builder-init`.
+Probably a Yeoman generator.
   (update the Project Structure section above accordingly)
-- [x] Testing (added Jest)
+- [x] Testing (added Karma)
-- [ ] Code coverage (Jest is in place, just need to hook up the tasks)
+- [ ] Code coverage (Karma is in place, just need to hook up the tasks)
 - [ ] Continuous integration
-- [ ] Fix the previous caveat in a way that can build for both old and new browsers to that at least new browsers don't have a ton of unnecessary overhead in build output.
+- [ ] Fix the previous caveat in a way that can build for both old and new browsers so that at least new browsers don't have a ton of unnecessary overhead in build output.
 We'll probably use `@babel/preset-env` for this.
   - [ ] Maybe we can offer a dev and production server that can automatically detect browsers and serve appropriate builds.
 - [ ] Move babel plugins and transforms to a custom babel preset, so we can keep package.json dependencies clean?
 Other benefits?